-- The unique, arc-shaped buildings have been designed to respond to the existing environment at the campus, with most of the existing trees being preserved in the placement and shape of the buildings.
+- The unique, arc-shaped buildings were designed to respond to the existing environment at the campus, with most of the existing trees being preserved in the placement and shape of the buildings.

-- Accelerated construction techniques such as pod bathrooms, prefabricated concrete and Cross Laminated Timber will fast-track construction and minimise impact and noise on site.
+- Accelerated construction techniques such as pod bathrooms, prefabricated concrete and Cross Laminated Timber fast-tracked construction and minimised impact and noise on site.

 - The project took out the Architecture Award in the ‘Residential Architecture – Multiple Housing’ category of the Victorian Chapter of the Institute of Architects Awards in June 2021